reinaldo-pinto/aws-eb/ebextensions_config.md

 ```

 #### Step 4
+- Build application.
-Do new Deploy.
+- Do new Deploy.
-Rebuild your environment Elastic Beanstalk with the new package/version.
+- Rebuild your environment Elastic Beanstalk with the new package/version.